 Students of the Rheinische Friedrich-Wilhelms-Universität Bonn are allowed free use of public transportation within the state of NRW.
 This means you may board all buses, U-Bahn cars, S-Bahn trains, and certain specific DB (Deutsche Bahn) trains free of charge.
-All you need is your Bonn student ID card, along with a picture ID.
-You will learn more about the details during orientation in Bonn.
+All you need is your Bonn student ID card, along with a photo ID.
+More details will be given during orientation in Bonn.
 Until you receive your student ID, you will need to pay for your fares individually.
-If you get on a bus, subway, or train without a valid ticket, you are guilty of Schwarzfahren (riding illegally) and are subject to a fine upon being caught in the act.
+On the weekends and on weekdays after 7pm, you may take a friend with you for free.
+If you get on a bus, subway, or train without a valid ticket, you are guilty of Schwarzfahren (riding illegally) and are subject to a fine.
 There are officials (Kontrolleure) who come aboard rather often to check all passengers' tickets.

 Bicycles: Traveling by bike is often quick and easy.
 You may want to look into buying a used bicycle, for they are usually reasonably priced.
 Be aware of Germany's strict laws governing bicycle travel.
-German law requires that all bicycles have working headlights.
+German law requires for instance that all bicycles have working head- and taillights.
 In addition, bicyclists have to follow ordinary traffic laws, and they are somewhat different than U.S. laws (on right of way and passing, for example).
 If you bring your own bike, be prepared to make adjustments to it so that it will be legal in Germany.